‘WELCOMING CULTURE’ IN EUROPE AND BEYOND

 “Reception time” is the period in which migrants stay in camps during the asylum-seeking process.
 Rarely scrutinized, and unexplainable by analyses that do not take into account a-specific factors beyond objective data, the quality of life and the well-being people experience within the reception system strongly influence their choices, opportunities and forthcoming projects.

 From 2011 till now, Italy has adopted various measure for migrants’ reception, from states of emergency to more organized interventions, and boosting integration.
 However, especially in first-level reception camps, migrants’ lives often become a “stand-by” due to the prolonged period of stagnation in which only bare minimum treatments are generally provided.
 As a result, the more proactive attitude which asylum seekers may have when entering the reception system is reduced by exasperatingly long waits.
-Focusing on esigenze (human requirements; Fagioli 1980), namely the total of aspirations, interests, human relationships and personal prospects which enrich and complete every individual’s life experience, is crucial.
-Cultural and artistic activities, aimed at soliciting the individual’s sensibility, critical reflection and interest through an alternative knowledge of the new territory and its social and artistic texture, enable people to keep touch with reality and the ability to bear multiple uncertainties, which they may lose in reception time.
+Focusing on esigenze (human requirements; Fagioli 2019), namely the total of aspirations, interests, human relationships and personal prospects which enrich and complete every individual’s life experience, is crucial.
+Cultural and artistic activities, aimed at soliciting the individual’s sensitivity, critical reflection and interest through an alternative knowledge of the new territory and its social and artistic texture, enable people to keep touch with reality and the ability to bear multiple uncertainties, which they may lose in reception time.

-After a brief recap of the evolution of “reception time” in the first tier of camps in Italy, this contribution will present some theoretical considerations on esigenze (human requirements) and their importance in order to improve the quality time of people in the reception system.
+After a brief recap of the evolution of “reception time” in the first and second tier of camps in Italy, this contribution will present some theoretical considerations on esigenze (human requirements) and their importance in order to improve the quality time of people in the reception system.
 Lastly, I will provide a case-study: a grassroots project undertaken with a group of asylum seekers in the province of Rome that used cultural-artistic activities to boost esigenze (human requirements), as well as personal resistance.
 By going beyond “places of need” and bringing people into spaces of beauty and art, these activities also shorten the distance between life in camps and the outside.

 Sara Forcella is an Arabist and cultural mediator.
 Graduated with a Master in Arabic Language and literature, she has worked with refugees and asylum seekers as a cultural mediator and Italian language teacher since 2012.
 She has dealt with cultural mediation in different contexts, including legal, medical, psychological mediation and job orientation.
 She also teaches literacy in Italian.
 Over the last years, she has undertaken a project of (inter)cultural-artistic activities with migrants to promote cultural and social engagement in the new country or residence.